Canon Digital SLR and Lens Reviews at The-Digital-Picture.com

 A 67mm filter diameter keeps the Sigma 28-70's objective end reasonably small.
 Not many lenses share this filter diameter (the Canon EF 70-200mm f/4 L USM Lens is one of them), but filters of this diameter are not too expensive.
 Circular Polarizer filter users will appreciate the non-rotating front element which also allows the use of an ideally-shaped (petal) lens hood.

-Sigma's zoom ring turns the opposite direction from Canon's zoom lenses - neither is better unless you are very used to one direction or the other.
+Sigma's zoom ring turns the opposite direction from Canon's zoom lenses - neither is better unless you are used to one direction or the other.
 A zoom lock switch locks the lens in the retracted position.
 This switch is not necessary unless this lens breaks in a great deal after use.

 Canon, Sigma and Tamron Normal Zoom Lenses Size Comparison - with Lens Hoods